Behavior Wave

 Behavior as Communication and Protest: Ethical Considerations for Environmental Modification

 Behavior is often interpreted as communication, but some behaviors function as protest in response to restrictive or unsupportive environments.
-This article examines how repeated exposure to environments that limit choice, voice, or agency can drive resistance rather than skill deficits.
+Research examines how repeated exposure to environments that limit choice, voice, or agency can drive resistance rather than skill deficits.
 Ethical approaches to environmental modification are discussed, emphasizing systems-level strategies that support autonomy, reduce escalation, and respect neurodivergent perspectives.

 Sensory Environments and Behavioral Escalation in Autistic and Neurodivergent Individuals

 Challenging behaviors are often framed as individual deficits, but many are predictable responses to sensory and environmental stressors.
-This article explores how auditory, visual, tactile, and social stimuli combined with time pressure, unpredictability, and restricted autonomy can overload the nervous system and trigger behavioral escalation.
+Research explores how auditory, visual, tactile, and social stimuli combined with time pressure, unpredictability, and restricted autonomy can overload the nervous system and trigger behavioral escalation.
 Using practical examples from home, school, and community settings, it highlights strategies for identifying environmental mismatches and designing sensory-informed spaces that prevent escalation, reduce stress, and support self-regulation

 Supporting Autonomy Through Environmental Design